Norwegian offshore vessel provider DOF has held a naming ceremony for its newbuild pipe laying support vessel (PLSV) Skandi Olinda in Rio de Janeiro.

 The vessel has pipelay and marine technology with a 340 tons Vertical Lay System (VLS) tower, 2,500 tons underdeck carousel and two work-class ROVs, allowing it to lay flexible pipes in water depths up to 2,500 meters.

-Offshore Energy Today has contacted DOF for more information regarding the vessel and the naming ceremony and we will update the article if and when we receive a response.
+Offshore Energy Today has contacted DOF for more information regarding the vessel and the naming ceremony.
+DOF has confirmed the vessel has been named and said it would go on hire soon.

 Offshore Energy Today Staff